r-lib/cli/tests/testthat/_snaps/memo.md

       [36mℹ[39m This is some text that is longer than the width.
 This is some text that is longer than the width.
 This is some text that is longer than the width.
       [36m•[39m This is some text that is longer than the width.
 This is some text that is longer than the width.
 This is some text that is longer than the width.
+      → This is some text that is longer than the width.
+This is some text that is longer than the width.
+This is some text that is longer than the width.